cleunggit/vehicletrader/README.md

 ## Technlogies
 This app utitlizes AJAX calls to the Star Wars API (SWAPI) to retrieve all vehicle information to populate the search options and vehicle specifications.

+## Features
+v1.0
+- User can select a make and model from the search bar
+- It will display the name and specifications of the vehicle

+## Challenges
+- SWAPI does not include images of the vehicles

+## Future features
+- Responsive design for smaller screens
+- When a user clicks on a class, display all vehicles belonging to that class
+- search vehicle by price range